-For this study, we are also giving participants in cohort 1 the option to provide additional bone marrow aspirate samples for the purposes of the study at the first study and progression visit (if occurring).
-In order to do this, we are asking for your consent, if you are eligible for the cohort 1 participant group.
+For this study, we are also giving you the option to provide additional bone marrow aspirate samples for the purposes of the study at the first study and progression visit (if occurring).
+In order to do this, we are asking for your consent.
 If you consent to the additional bone marrow samples being collected then every effort will be made for these samples to be collected at the same time as your routine bone marrow procedure.
-If this isn't possible then an additional bone marrow procedure will be required to take the additional bone marrow aspirate sample.
+If this isn't possible, or if you aren't having a bone marrow procedure as part of your routine care then an additional bone marrow procedure will be required to take the additional bone marrow aspirate samples.
 Providing these additional bone marrow aspirate samples is optional and if you decline this, you can still take part in the study.
 See below for what bone marrow samples are part of your routine care.